andersspielen/PotionGamesIssues/README.md

   * weapons2 5%
 * Target: A special chest with Flame-Bow and Arrows
 * Netherite Block: A special chest with Netherite Ingots
-  * Grindstone: To use the Netherite Ingots to upgrade Diamond Items to Netherite Items (Build a Beacon under the Grindstone to make it shown on the whole map)
+  * Grindstone: Upgrade Diamond Items to Netherite Items (Build a Beacon under the Grindstone to make it shown on the whole map)
 * Composter: Shop with potions (Build a Beacon under the Composter to make it shown on the whole map)

 #### Create Join and Stats Signs